kelvich/tlaplus_jupyter/README.md

     SPECIFICATION Spec
     ```

     TLC evaluation happens in the context of all defined modules.
-So if model referres another model that other model should be at some cell too.
+So if model refers to another model that other model should be at some cell too.

-3. Cells containing nether `%`-magic nor module definition are treated as a constant expression and will print it result on execution.
-As with `!tlc` evaluation happens in the context of all defined modules, so expression can refer anything defined in evaluated modules.
+3. Cells containing neither `%`-magic nor module definition are treated as a constant expression and will print its results on execution.
+As with `!tlc` evaluation happens in the context of all defined modules, so the expression can refer to anything defined in evaluated modules.

 4. Command `%log` / `%log on` / `%log off` correspondingly shows kernel log / enables logging / disables logging for currently open notebook.

-## Sharing executable models with binder
+## Sharing executable models with Binder

-TLA⁺ models shared on github can be easily made runnable by coping this [Dockerfile](Dockerfile) to repository root.
-After that, url to such repo can be used at [Binder](https://mybinder.org) to start dynamic TLA⁺ environment.
+TLA⁺ models shared on Github can be easily made runnable by coping  [Dockerfile](Dockerfile) to the repository root.
+After that, URL to such repo can be used at [Binder](https://mybinder.org) to start a dynamic TLA⁺ environment.

 ## Related Projects